umar-mq/hfdownloader_docker/BEGINNER_DEPLOY_GUIDE.md

 1. Go to **Apps > Installed Applications**
 2. Find your HF Downloader application
 3. Click the **Update** button
-4. Select the new version
+4. If using the default image, it will automatically pull the latest version
-5. Review and confirm the configuration
+5. If using a specific tag, update the image tag in the configuration
 6. Click **Save**

 ## Advanced Configuration